 The name on the purchase contract must be exactly the same name in the remittances “down to the letter”.
 If there are two buyers, two names should appear in the contract and two separate remittances should be made by the two persons mentioned, in equal amounts.

 The remittance advice must state the purpose for which funds are being transferred.
-This should be stated thus: “FOR THE PURCHASE OF BUYING A CONDOMINIUM, UNIT #___ IN_____ IN _____”.
+This should be stated thus: “FOR THE PURCHASE OF BUYING A CONDOMINIUM IN THAILAND, UNIT #___ IN_____ IN _____”.
 The specific name of the project, and tower or building number must be included.

 The amount for each of the following must be specified based on what is written in the contract: reservation, signing sale and purchase agreement, installments, and transfer amount.

 A foreigner planning on buying a place of his own in Thailand has the option of purchasing a condominium.
 The buying process is simple and straightforward, thanks to investor-friendly Thai statues.
-To make sure that all the requirements are in order and the foreign buyer is protected from possible unscrupulous business practices, it is best to enlist the services of reliable and competent lawyers who specialize in Thailand real estate and property transactions.
-Siam Legal is a reputable law firm with local and foreign attorneys who will provide you with the best legal service available to facilitate the real estate transaction involved in your purchase of your very own Bangkok Condominium.
+To make sure that all the requirements are in order and the foreign buyer is protected from possible unscrupulous business practices, it is best to enlist the services of reliable and competent lawyers who specialize in Thai real estate and property transactions.
+Law Firm in Thailand is a reputable law firm with local and foreign attorneys who will provide you with the best legal service available to facilitate the real estate transaction involved in your purchase of your very own Bangkok Condominium.